SpartanEngineer24798/AIWritingDetection/README.md

    python3 main.py --i input_directory --o output_directory --r results_directory
    ```

-   Replace `input_directory` with the path to the "input" folder, `output_directory` with the desired path for the output folder, and `results_directory` with the desired path for the results folder.
+   Replace input_directory with the path to the "input" folder, output_directory with the desired path for the output folder, and results_directory with the desired path for the results folder.
    You do not have to provide --o and --r if you are running it for the first time.
-   You can also call --only_extraction, --only_clustering, and --only_mlp if you want to only run the respective codes
+   You may also call --only_extraction, --only_clustering, and --only_mlp if you want to only run the respective codes.

-   The MLP training can be further customized by calling it on its own
+The MLP training can be further customized by calling it on its own:

    ```
    python3 mlp.py --i input_directory --r results_directory --lr your_rate --alpha your_alpha --patience your_patience
    ```

 The default hyperparameters will be called when the training hyperparameters are not given (these default hyperparameters work well with the data generated from balanced_text_data.csv)

 By following these steps, you will be able to analyze the text files, extract stylometric features, and obtain results using the Stylometry Based MLP.

 ## ChatGPT API

-In-house implementation of accessing ChatGPT API is provided for producing HC3-Personalities Dataset.
+This repository provides an in-house implementation of accessing the ChatGPT API to produce the HC3-Personalities Dataset.

-Please install the openai library separately if you would like to use this implementation of OpenAI API access.
-You can use the following in the cli:
+To use this implementation of OpenAI API access, you need to install the openai library separately.
+You can use the following command in the CLI:

    ```
    pip install openai